brson/stdx/README.md

 <a id="memmap"></a>
 ### `memmap = "0.5.2"` &emsp; [📖][d-memmap]

-Cross-platform access to [memmory-mapped I/O], a technique for sharing memory between processes, and for accessing the content of files as a simple array of bytes.
+Cross-platform access to [memory-mapped I/O], a technique for sharing memory between processes, and for accessing the content of files as a simple array of bytes.
 It is implemented by binding the [`mmap`] syscall on Unix, and the [`CreateFileMapping`] / [`MapViewOfFile`]